YordanGeorgiev/qto/README.md

 ### 2.4.
 Deployment and installation assistance
-We could provide you with free assistance for the deployment of the first instance in your organization, even we consider the existing documentation good enough to deploy the application only by following the instructions in the http://ec2-34-243-97-157.eu-west-1.compute.amazonaws.com:8080/qto/view/installations_doc In the real IT life however the mealage always varies, hence this last "bonus offer".
+We could provide you with free assistance for the deployment of the first instance in your organisation, even we consider the existing documentation good enough to deploy the application only by following the instructions in the http://ec2-34-243-97-157.eu-west-1.compute.amazonaws.com:8080/qto/view/installations_doc In the real IT life however the milage always varies, hence this last "bonus offer".